Indigenous Peoples Day honors the cultures and histories of the original inhabitants of the US. Here’s how to celebrate in Pennsylvania.

 Indigenous Peoples Weekend at The Museum of the American Revolution

 Explore Native American history, culture, and their role in the American Revolution at Indigenous Peoples Weekend.
-Activities include traditional Lenape dancers, crafts, talks, and gallery exhibits.
+Activities throughout the weekend include traditional Haudenosaunee dancers, crafts, talks, and gallery exhibits.
 Also, living history interpreters will share stories about their culture, costuming, and traditions and engage guests in conversation about the past, present, and future of their people.

 Admission: Included in regular admission to the museum; advanced ticketing is recommended.